Techniques

 Naked pairs and triples are powerful techniques that can help you solve Sudoku puzzles more efficiently.
 By learning to identify and use these patterns, you can eliminate impossible candidates and make progress on puzzles that might otherwise seem stuck.

 Remember to practice regularly, update your pencil marks consistently, and combine these techniques with other solving methods.
+These essential techniques form the foundation for intermediate solving, enabling faster progress and opening pathways to advanced methods.
 With time and practice, you'll develop the ability to spot naked pairs and triples quickly and use them effectively in your solving strategy.